xat/jQuery-quoteFade/README.md

-# jQuery Quote Fade
+# jQuery simpleFade

-jQuery Plugin that lets you simply loop through a bunch of quotes with a fade-effect.
+jQuery Plugin that lets you simply loop through a bunch of items with a fade-effect.

 ### Usage

     // JS
-    $('.quotes').quoteFade({
+    $('.quotes').simpleFade({
     	'timer': 5000, // Display time
 		'animationTime': 500 // Fade-Animation Time
     });